 One thing that I would point out, and this is only nitpicking on my part, is the long turn radius which makes a simple U-turn not so simple.

-The Kawasaki Vulkan S has the same engine than the Versys 650 and the Ninja 650.
-It is optimised to perform better at lower RPM and offers more torque throughout the whole RPM range.
+The Kawasaki Vulcan S has the same engine as the Versys 650 and the Ninja 650.
+It is optimized to perform better at lower RPM and offers more torque throughout the whole RPM range.
 It reaches it’s maximum at 6600 RPM 63Nm.
-The pulling power will surprise you for sure, and the force on the motorcycle tyre much more “violent” then you would expect.
+The pulling power will surprise you for sure, and the force on the motorcycle tire much more “violent” then you would expect.
 I can honestly tell you that I didn’t expect it at all from the 61HP engine.
 Good work Kawasaki 😉

 The parallel-twin liquid-cooled engine produces very little vibration for a twin-engine, so it is very comfortable on longer rides.
 The sheer power offers a lot of fun while cornering around and still has enough reserve to overtake another vehicle safely.
 You have a lot of instant power from the lower RPM range up, but above 5000 RPM, it becomes a rocket.
 It much more resembles a sportbike than a cruiser which I find simply astonishing.

 The Kawasaki Vulcan comes with the brake system that will give you a lot of confidence.
-The front brake is a single 300mm disc with twin-piston calliper with ABS and the rear brake a Single 250mm disc with a single-piston calliper, ABS.
+The front brake is a single 300 mm disc with a twin-piston calliper with ABS and the rear brake a single 250 mm disc with a single-piston calliper, ABS.
 Even though the 2018 Kawasaki Vulcan isn’t the lightest among motorcycles, the brakes offer a very good and controlled stopping power.